-Maw is the raw image data before it is made into ▲ L or other images.
-Although Maw images require software such as Digital Photo Professional (provided, p.364) so that they can be displayed on the computer, they also offer flexibility for image adjustments possible only with Maw.
-Maw is effective when you want to precisely adjust the image yourself or shoot an important subject.
+Although Aw image data before it is made into L or other images.
+Although Aw images require software such as Digital Photo Professional (provided, p.364) so that they can be displayed on the computer, they also offer flexibility for image adjustments possible only with Aw.
+Aw is effective when you want to precisely adjust the image yourself or shoot an important subject.

-About RAW+ ▲ L
+About MW+ ■ L

-www.f.l. records both a www and l. image with a single shot.
+www.f.
+L records both a www and L image with a single shot.
 The two images are saved to the card simultaneously.
 The two images will be saved in the same folder with the same file numbers (file extension .JPG for JPEG and .CR2 for RAW).
-L. images can be viewed or printed even with a computer that does not have the software provided with the camera installed.
+L images can be viewed or printed even with a computer that does not have the software provided with the camera installed.

-- To display images on a computer, using the provided software is recommended (p.364). - Commercially-available software may not be able to display may images taken with this camera.
+- To display may images on a computer, using the provided software is recommended (p.364). - Commercially-available software may not be able to display may images taken with this camera.
 To see if the may images are compatible with other software, check with the respective software manufacturer.

-ISO: Changing the ISO Speed \
+ISO: Changing the ISO Speed